ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-and-restrict.md

 This is just a trivial example though and not all loops can be autovectorized that easily by the compiler.

-You will see some more advanced examples in the next section.
+You will see some more advanced examples in the next sections.